Vasari Corridor (Corridoio Vasariano)

 By private tour only

-This near mile-long walkway is only accessible via small-group guided tours, rendering gallery visits a rare and coveted experience.
-Official corridor tours are limited to a maximum of one hour for groups of no more than 25, and booking in advance is a must.
+This unique walkway is only accessible via small-group guided tours, making gallery visits a rare and coveted experience.
+Official corridor tours are limited to a maximum of 1 hour for groups of no more than 25, and booking in advance is a must.
 A literal walk through history, tours take visitors through the Uffizi Gallery; across the river in an enclosed passageway running atop the Ponte Vecchio; along a private balcony in the Church of Santa Felicita; and into the Boboli Gardens, as it extends to the interior of the Pitti Palace.
 Vasari Corridor tours can be combined with a skip-the-line Uffizi Gallery tour and a private tour of the Pitti Palace museums.

 Show all